RioAraki/cpptutorial/cppprimer.md

 ##### Subscripting does not add elements

 the subscript operator on vector (and string) fetches an existing element, does not add an element.

+### 3.4 Introducing iterators

+There is more general mechanism to access elements of string/ vectors -- iterators.
+All of the library containers have iterators, but only a few of the support the subscript operator.
+Like pointers, iterators give us **indirect access** to an object.
+We can use an iterator to fetch an element and iterators have operations to move from one element to another.
+Valid iterator denotes an element or denotes a position one past the last element in a container.